RedHatNordicsSA/ansible-roadshow/content/README.md

 # HAPPY LABS!

-Systems should be up in 10 minutes.
-Ansible Tower servers will be up in aproximately 30 minutes.
+Ansible Tower server and managed systems should be up in 10 minutes.
+Ansible Tower itself will be up in aproximately 30 minutes and the GitLab server will be available in about 15 minutes.
 Happy learning!

 # ToD0